Joint Health & Safety Committee (JHSC) Certification Part 1 *CPO Approved!

 Committees have a primary responsibility to identify hazards and bring them to the attention of the employer.
 Upon successful completion of our approved program, certified members will have the knowledge required to fulfill their legislated duties and support workplace parties in understanding their roles in preventing occupational injuries and illnesses as part of the internal responsibility system.

-Occupational Safety Group Inc. is an Ontario Ministry of Labour Approved Training Provider for the Joint Health and Safety Committee Certification Part 1 Training Program.
+Occupational Safety Group Inc. is an Ontario Chief Prevention Officer Approved Training Provider for the Joint Health and Safety Committee Certification Part 1 Training Program.

 By the end of this course, participants will be able to: